HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/index.md

 -   OpenAPI compliance
 -   GraphQL enabled for some of the Experience APIs

+    !!!note
-    **Note:** The use of GraphQL functions is available at a beta level and is not yet supported for production use.
+        The use of GraphQL functions is available at a beta level and is not yet supported for production use.

 -   Simplified JSON payloads
 -   Enhanced API documentation